-4.3.6.1.3.4 Whenever own ACAS reverses its sense against an equipped threat, the resolution message that is sent on the current and subsequent cycles to that threat shall contain both the newly selected RAC and the cancellation code for the RAC sent before the reversal.

-4.3.6.1.3.5 When a vertical RA is selected, the vertical RAC (VRC) (4.3.8.4.2.3.2.2) that own ACAS includes in a resolution message to the threat shall be as follows:

-a) "do not pass above" when the RA is intended to provide separation above the threat;

-b) "do not pass below" when the RA is intended to provide separation below the threat.

-4.3.6.1.4 Resolution message processing - Resolution messages shall be processed in the order in which they are received and with delay limited to that required to prevent possible concurrent access to stored data and delays due to the processing of previously received resolution messages.
+- 4.3.6.1.3.4 Whenever own ACAS reverses its sense against an equipped threat, the resolution message that is sent on the current and subsequent cycles to that threat shall contain both the newly selected RAC and the cancellation code for the RAC sent before the reversal. - 4.3.6.1.3.5 When a vertical RA is selected, the vertical RAC (VRC) (4.3.8.4.2.3.2.2) that own ACAS includes in a resolution message to the threat shall be as follows: - a) "do not pass above" when the RA is intended to provide separation above the threat; - b) "do not pass below" when the RA is intended to provide separation below the threat. - 4.3.6.1.4 Resolution message processing Resolution messages shall be processed in the order in which they are received and with delay limited to that required to prevent possible concurrent access to stored data and delays due to the processing of previously received resolution messages.
 Resolution messages that are being delayed shall be temporarily queued to prevent possible loss of messages.
-Processing a resolution message shall include decoding the message and updating the appropriate data structures with the information extracted from the message.

-Note - According to 4.3.6.1.2, resolution message processing must not access any data whose usage is not protected by the coordination lock state.

-4.3.6.1.4.1 An RAC or an RAC cancellation received from another ACAS shall be rejected if the encoded sense bits indicate the existence of a parity error or if undefined value(s) are detected in the resolution message.
-An RAC or an RAC cancellation received without parity errors and without undefined resolution message values shall be considered valid.

-4.3.6.1.4.2 RAC storage - A valid RAC received from another ACAS shall be stored or shall be used to update the previously stored RAC corresponding to that ACAS.
+Processing a resolution message shall include decoding the message and updating the appropriate data structures with the information extracted from the message. - Note 1.
+For TCAS Version 7.1 compliant systems: According to 4.3.6.1.2, resolution message processing must not access any data whose usage is not protected by the coordination lock state. - Note 2.- For ACAS X compliant systems: Simultaneous data access may exist because incoming resolution messages are received asynchronously to ACAS X processing, effectively interrupting this processing.
+Simultaneous reading and writing by concurrent processes are to be prevented. - 4.3.6.1.4.1 An RAC or an RAC cancellation received from another ACAS shall be rejected if the encoded sense bits indicate the existence of a parity error or if undefined value(s) are detected in the resolution message.
+An RAC or an RAC cancellation received without parity errors and without undefined resolution message values shall be considered valid. - 4.3.6.1.4.2 RAC storage A valid RAC received from another ACAS shall be stored or shall be used to update the previously stored RAC corresponding to that ACAS.
 A valid RAC cancellation shall cause the previously stored RAC to be deleted.
-A stored RAC that has not been updated for an interval of 6 s shall be deleted.

-4.3.6.1.4.3 RAC record update - A valid RAC or RAC cancellation received from another ACAS shall be used to update the RAC record.
+A stored RAC that has not been updated for an interval of 6 s shall be deleted. - 4.3.6.1.4.3 RAC record update A valid RAC or RAC cancellation received from another ACAS shall be used to update the RAC record.
 If a bit in the RAC record has not been refreshed for an interval of 6 s by any threat, that bit shall be set to 0.